How to use a Sales Funnel Template to Guide Your Customers Towards Purchase.

 Last but not least, add a CTA button with a strong call to action.
 When they click on that button, you know that they are really engaging with you, and are demonstrating that they need or want your product or service.

-Converting a fan into a customer is not easy.
+Converting a fan or prospect into a customer is not easy.
 But if you have prepared them well, and answered all of their questions by the time they get to your call to action, they already know they need to buy.
+Help your customer cross the finish line and complete the purchase.

 Stage 5: Bring it Back